 3 What I liked about the book

 The Moral Case for Fossil Fuels is a quick and easy, thought-provoking read thanks to straightforward writing paired with clear, accessible data.
-Epstein presents a bold, seldom-heard counter argument to the Gordian Knot of tangled predictions, often self-contradicting data, and key outright falsehoods presented by the most prominent prophets of climate change.
+Epstein presents a bold, seldom-heard counter-argument to the Gordian Knot of tangled predictions, often self-contradicting data, and key outright falsehoods presented by the most prominent prophets of climate change.

-While turning the standard mainstream arguments against fossil fuel on their collective heads, he presents personal anecdotes of his journey to research and challenge the fortified positions held by rigid, unbending environmental idealists and scientists alike.
+While turning the standard mainstream arguments against fossil fuel on their collective heads, he presents personal anecdotes of his journey to research and challenges the fortified positions held by rigid, unbending environmental idealists and scientists alike.
 Even with the immense opposition he faced, he remained positive, highly motivated, and determined to state his case with tenacity.

 I enjoyed the personal touches Epstein included, which provide background on his motivation and reasoning for dissent in the face of the overwhelming mainstream.
-These additions to the book provide insight to the author consistent with his public appearances and debates, leaving a lasting impression of the individual behind the arguments.
+These additions to the book provide insight into the author consistent with his public appearances and debates, leaving a lasting impression of the individual behind the arguments.

 4 Additional thoughts and insights

 The thesis of his argument is an imminently important one to me, worthy of consideration from all sides of the ongoing debate.
-Agree or disagree with his fundamental argument in favor of fossil fuels, this book is a refreshing contrast and timely reminder of why differing opinions is essential to a healthy and functioning civilization.
+Agree or disagree with his fundamental argument in favour of fossil fuels, this book is a refreshing contrast and timely reminder of why differing opinions is essential to a healthy and functioning civilization.